 Did my mom have brown eyes?
 Does my mom live around here?
 When can I see my mom again?

 It takes a self-confident mother to be willing to share her title.
-It took me years to get to that moment where I didn’t feel like I had to protect my role and validity in my child’s life.
+It took me years to get to that moment when I didn’t feel like I had to protect my role and validity in my child’s life.
 I know exactly how real I am.
-And I’m okay with how real my children’s biological mothers are, too.
+And I’m OK with how real my children’s biological mothers are, too.